MajorFemi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The seventh script adds execute permission to the owner, group owner and the read permission to the other users

 The eight script adds execution permission to the owner, the group owner and the other users, to the file hello

+The ninth script set permission to only other users